Story At-A-Glance

-The aim of this program is to provide paid, on-the-job training to interns that will increase the knowledge and expertise required for Inland Empire’s future water leaders.
+This program aims to provide paid, on-the-job training to interns to increase the knowledge and expertise required for Inland Empire’s future water leaders.

 The IEWorks program offers up to 10 intern positions in IEUA annually.
 JVS will manage and partially fund these internships.